Russian forces retreat from Snake Island, defence ministry claims

 The ministry said the move showed Russia is not impeding United Nations efforts to organise a humanitarian corridor to export agricultural products out of Ukraine.

-Snake Island, which Russia occupied on the first day of its invasion, achieved worldwide fame when Ukrainian border guards stationed there rejected a Russian warship's demand for their surrender.
+The tiny outcrop, seized by Russia on the first day of its invasion, achieved worldwide fame when Ukrainian border guards stationed there at first resisted a Russian warship's demand for their surrender.

+Ukraine denied the withdrawl was a gesture of goodwill, saying Russian forces were pushed out.

+Boris Johnson, at the Nato conference in Madrid, praised the “amazing ability of the Ukrainians to fight back, to overcome adversity, and to repel the Russians.”

-The head of Ukrainian president Volodymyr Zelensky's office, Andriy Yermak, said on Thursday that Russian forces had withdrawn from the island, a strategic Black Sea outpost.
+The head of Ukrainian president Volodymyr Zelensky's office, Andriy Yermak, said on Twitter: “KABOOM!

-“KABOOM!
 No Russian troops on the Snake Island anymore.
-Our Armed Forces did a great job,” Mr Yermak wrote on Twitter.
+Our Armed Forces did a great job.”

 Ukraine's southern military command wrote on Facebook that following a successful operation involving missile and artillery units, Russian forces had evacuated from Snake Island in two boats.